Orange Honeydew Melon

 Description/Taste

-The baby Yellow French bean is a bean unmatched in flavor and tenderness.
-It is harvested at lengths no longer than approximately three inches, an age at which the beans have just begun growing.
-Their stringless seamed shell is a pale lemon lime color with a translucent yellow succulent flesh bearing a handful of tiny and tender yellow seeds.
-Overall, the baby Yellow French beans are faintly grassy, crunchy and sweet.
+Baby Yellow French beans are a bean unmatched in flavor and tenderness.
+They are harvested at lengths no longer than four inches, an age at which the beans are still immature.
+Their string-less seamed shell is a pale lemon lime color with translucent yellow succulent flesh bearing a handful of tiny and tender yellow seeds.
+The yellow color of baby Yellow French beans will turn to a pale green hue when cooked.
+A quick boil followed by an ice bath can help preserve some of their yellow coloring.
+The young beans can also be utilized in their raw form as a means to showcase their vibrant hue.
+Overall, the baby Yellow French beans are faintly grassy, crunchy and sweet and will be at best flavor and texture when just lightly cooked.
+When selecting beans look for pods that are smooth and free of bruises, pods should also be crisp and snap when bent.

 Geography/History